 Drop/Add Fee (change of schedule - per slip)

 Graduation Fee

 Graduation Fee (Certificate only)

 Late/Deferred Payment

 Late Registration Fee (continuing students, 8 or more hours)

 Lab Fee for Science Courses

 Student Services Fee

+Athletic Insurance (athletes only)

 Transcript, request

 Same Day (Rush)

 a- The room charge covers only the official days the dorms are open.
 Mid-semester breaks, Thanksgiving, Christmas, and Easter are not "official" days; therefore, any student granted permission to stay in the dorm during university breaks will be charged a daily rate.
-The board charge, 17 meals per week, includes breakfast, lunch, and supper, Monday through Friday, and brunch on Saturday and Sunday.
+The board charge, 18 meals per week, includes breakfast, lunch, and supper, Monday through Friday; brunch on Saturday; and brunch and supper on Sunday.

-Meals are not served on Saturday and Sunday evening, and the cafeteria is closed for vacation periods (see official days in previous paragraph).
+Meals are not served on Saturday evening, and the cafeteria is closed for vacation periods (see official days in previous paragraph).
 Refunds are not made for meals missed.
 All students living in the residence halls are required to pay the board charge.

-b- The enrollment fee covers these services: parking, Sneak Day, Student Center, counseling services, athletic activities, intramural activities, library, and data services
+The enrollment fee covers these services: parking, Sneak Day, Student Center, counseling services, athletic activities, intramural activities, library, and data services.